Akali Hanuman Singh: Biography

 In November 1755, he was born to Garja Singh and Harnam Kaur in the village of Naurang Singh Wala in Zira, Ferozpur.
-Aged 68, he became Jathedar of Akal Takhat.
+At the age of 68, he was appointed as the Jathedar of the Akal Takht, the highest temporal seat of authority in Sikhism.

 After defeat of the Sikh Empire against the British, Jathedar decided to re-group the Nihang Sikh army against the British at the Patiala Chauni.
-Raja Karam Singh was ruler of Patiala and other Malwa Kingdom was in alliance with British.
+Raja Karam Singh, the ruler of Patiala, along with other Malwa princely states, maintained an alliance with the British East India Company.
 There were strict orders to shoot Nihangs on sight.
-When Jathedar Hanuman Singh arrived at Patiala, Raja Karam Singh launched a cannon attack on Nihangs, in which many Nihang Singhs were killed.
-Rest were forced to move to the forests nearby.
-Hanuman Singh and around 500 Nihang warriors survived this attack, and continued to fight the heavy cannon fire of the British, with swords, bows and arrows, axes and matchlock fire.

 After the battle of Sabraon, the survivors of the Budha Dal sought out respite amongst the cis-Sutlej states south of the Sutlej river.
 Hanuman Singh received an invitation from the ruler of Patiala State, Narinder Singh.
+When Jathedar Hanuman Singh arrived at Patiala, Raja Karam Singh ordered a cannon assault on the Nihang forces, resulting in the deaths of a significant number of Nihang Singhs.
+Rest were forced to move to the forests nearby.
+Hanuman Singh and around 500 Nihang warriors survived this attack, and continued armed resistance against sustained British-supported artillery fire, using swords, bows and arrows, axes, and matchlock firearms.